Apex Legends Bocek bow: stats, hop-ups, and attachments

 Bocek Bow stats

-Alongside some solid numbers – at full draw the Bocek just edges out the raw damage output of the new care package Triple Take – the bow also doesn’t appear to have any damage drop-off (at least from our testing).
-Additionally, projectile drop off when fully drawn is minimal.
-Even at mid-long range the Bocek can almost be considered hitscan.
+Boasting some solid numbers – at full draw, the Bocek just edges out the raw damage output of many other high-damaging, precision weapons.
+The bow also doesn’t have any damage drop-off.
+However, there is projectile drop-off, though this is minimal when fully drawn.
+Even at mid to long-range, the Bocek can almost be considered hitscan.

 Perhaps the most important factor that makes the Bocek great is how quiet it is.
 Compared to the raucous crescendo of a thousand bullets flying through the air, the Bocek is infinitely less likely to draw attention to yourself and your team.
 On legends with great mobility who can hit and run, the Bocek will be an absolute nightmare for enemies to deal with.
-Whether you’re trying out Apex Legends’ Arenas mode or trying to climb the Apex Legends ranks, the Bocek will be a handy weapon to help in your endeavours.
+If you’re trying to climb the Apex Legends ranks, the Bocek will be a handy weapon to help in your endeavours.

-So that’s everything you need to know about Apex’s latest and greatest tool of destruction.
-Although the Bocek is a more elegant solution to dealing with foes than many of Apex’s other options, it’s still going to pack a punch.
+So that’s everything you need to know about Apex Legends Bocek bow.
+Although the Bocek is a more elegant solution to dealing with foes than many of Apex’s other options, it still packs a punch.